Heiligenstadt, Vienna

-Heiligenstadt (in German: Wien Heiligenstadt; Central Bavarian: Heiligenstod) was an independent municipality until 1892 and is today a part of Döbling, the 19th district of Vienna.
+Heiligenstadt (in German: Wien Heiligenstadt; Central Bavarian: Heiligenstod) was an independent municipality until 1892 and is today a part of Döbling, the 19th district of Vienna, Austria.

 Heiligenstadt is one of the 10 municipalities in the Döbling District.

 Geography

 Heiligenstadt lies on flat land abutting the Danube canal and forms a thin strip that stretches to the north-west as far as Leopoldsberg.
 The municipality covers an area of 219.46 hectares, bordering in the north on Nußdorf and Josefsdorf, in the west on Grinzing, and in the south on Unterdöbling and Oberdöbling.
 The Probusgasse was once the main street of the village of Heiligenstadt and today marks the centre of the municipality.

 History

 The origin of the name Heiligenstadt

 The name Heiligenstadt (Holy city) suggests that there was already a holy site in this area before the arrival of Christianity.
 The first record of a settlement dates to 1120 and refers to it as St. Michael.
 The Archangel Michael is also depicted in Heiligenstadt's coat of arms.
 The term Sanctum Locum (Heiligenstadt) first appears in documents at the end of the 12th century, although it is unclear which holy site is being referred to.
 The theory that Saint Severinus of Noricum once lived here has been disproved.